bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 |h3| Parallel Transport, Riemannian Curvature Tensor and Sectional Curvature |h3e|

-The first idea we need is an intuition on the concept of `parallel transport <https://en.wikipedia.org/wiki/Parallel_transport>`__.
+The first idea we need is the concept of
+`parallel transport <https://en.wikipedia.org/wiki/Parallel_transport>`__.
 The main idea is that we can move tangent vectors along the surface of smooth manifolds to see if our surface is curved.